radiantearth/stac-spec/roadmap.md

 server to render a zoomable map on every STAC Item webpage.
 This may just be a set of best practices instead of hard requirements, though it is likely worth specifying a few core things that each HTML page should have, and recommendations on how to format links and implement microformats.
 [Issue #32](https://github.com/radiantearth/stac-spec/issues/32)

+### Align with microformats / linked data

+Following on from HTML versions of STAC we aim to align with the best practices of the 'linked data' community.
+This will take more research on what exactly we should do.
+But likely candidates include defining [JSON-LD](https://json-ld.org/) versions of the spec, leveraging http://schema.org or defining a similar canonical location for geospatial schemas, and defining microformats to go in the html versions.

+### Additional Profiles

+This item will hopefully continously happen, as real world implementations come online.
+But we should evolve the schemas people define to become best practices and defined extensions.
+We may also need some 'type' definitions to help clients more easily recognize known schemas.
+Candidates for additional profiles include derived data (like NDVI), including even specific types of derived data that might add more information, mosiacs, DEMs / DSMs, LiDAR, SAR, hyperspectral imagery, and many more.

 ### Granular components